-- 6.1 As of 1st April 2024 the Health Protection Team had 5 posts allocated as below. - 1 full time equivalent Principal Environmental Health Officer occupied fulltime and responsible for the day-to-day management of the team.
-The officer is also the Council's designated Lead Food Officer under the Food Law Code of Practice. - 3 (Senior) Environmental Health Officers one of these is occupied on a parttime basis and two are full-time. - 1 (Senior) Environmental Health Officer/(Senior) Health Protection Officer occupied from the end of April on a full-time basis by a Health Protection Officer.
+- 6.1 As of 1st April 2025 the Health Protection Team had 5 posts allocated as below. - 1 full time equivalent Principal Environmental Health Officer occupied fulltime and responsible for the day-to-day management of the team.
+The officer is also the Council's designated Lead Food Officer under the Food Law Code of Practice. - 3 (Senior) Environmental Health Officers one of these is occupied on a parttime basis and two are full-time. - 1 (Senior) Environmental Health Officer/(Senior) Health Protection Officer occupied from the end of April 2024 on a full-time basis by a Health Protection Officer. - 6.2 Appendices 1 and 2 provide an estimate of the working days allocated for the work in 2025/26.